Oceania Cup (Australian rules football)

 The Oceania Cup is an annual under-16 Australian rules football competition contested by the national teams of the Oceania region of the Pacific.
 The tournament is held in December each year.
 The event was first held in 2009.
-A girls tournament has also been held since at least 2016.
+Following the COVID-19 pandemic, the 2023 edition of the tournament was announced as the first to be held since 2019 and the first to feature a women's division.

 Nations

 The following nations have taken part in at least one edition of the competition.